-- Snowball your debts: If you have multiple types of debt, target the account with the lowest balance first and make minimum payments on all the others.
+- Snowball your debts.
+If you have multiple types of debt, target the account with the lowest balance first and make minimum payments on all the others.
 Once the target account is paid off, apply that payment to your debt with the next lowest balance, and so on.

-- Try the debt avalanche: This strategy works much like the debt snowball method.
+- Try the debt avalanche.
+This strategy works much like the debt snowball method.
 But instead of targeting your debts by lowest balance, focus on accounts with the highest interest rates first before moving to your low-interest debts.

 Whatever your situation, set a goal for how much debt you want to pay off and create a plan to make it happen.